dabrahams/www.boostcon.com/content/pages/location.rst

 Location
 ========

-The 2008 Boost conference will be held in Aspen, one of Colorado’s most beautiful year-round resort areas.
+Since its inception, the Boost conference has been held in Aspen, one of Colorado’s most beautiful year-round resort areas.
 Founded as a mining camp in the Colorado Silver Boom and named because of the abundance of aspen trees in the area, the city emerged as a skiing mecca following World War II.
 Since then, Aspen has become an international destination for recreation, arts, business, and intellectual discourse.

 To acquaint you with Aspen we invite you to visit the `Aspen Chamber of Commerce`__ site, which describes the activities,